stfkolev/dungeon-cms/README.md

 ## Prerequisites

-Dungeon CMS nécessite un hébergement web Apache / PHP / MySQL pour fonctionner.
+Dungeon CMS requires Apache / PHP / MySQL web hosting to work.

-- PHP 5.4 ou supérieur (avec les extensions curl, gd, json, mbstring, mysql ou mysqli et zip)
+- PHP 5.4 or higher (with curl, gd, json, mbstring, mysql or mysqli and zip extensions)
-- Module Apache rewrite_module activé
+- Apache module rewrite_module enabled

-## :uk: Installation
+## Installation

 - Copy all files and directories on website by FTP
 - Create a MySQL database and import DATABASE.sql